-LUMENTO X3 will lock the particular output channel when it receives a "1" through the "[Ch.x] Block" 1-bit communication object, which is displayed after enabling this function.
+LUMENTO X4 will lock the particular output channel when it receives a "1" through the "[Ch.x] Block" 1-bit communication object, which is displayed after enabling this function.
 From that moment, any action being executed by channel "x" will be stopped and the LED module will maintain the brightness value it had when the lock order arrived.

-Under the lock state, any order received from the KNX bus that affects channel "x" will be ignored, i.e., the output channel will perform no actions.
+Under the lock status, any order received from the KNX bus that affects channel "x" will be ignored, i.e., it will not be performed by the output.

-LUMENTO X3 will unlock the channel when the value "0" arrives through the "[Ch.x] Block" object.
+Block" object.
 The channel will also then maintain the luminosity it had before receiving the lock order.
-No luminosity change commands received during the lock status will be taken into account by the channel, not even after the unlock event.
+Any luminosity change received during the lock status will not be taken into account by the channel, not even after the unlock event.